 @ American University, Washington DC

-I am an assistant professor in Environmental Science at American University.
-I use Earth System models to understand the role of atmospheric aerosols in the Earth's system, with a focus on the stratosphere.
-I received a master in Physics from the University of Genoa, Italy, and a PhD in Meteorology from the Ludwig-Maximilian University in Munich, Germany.
-I was a postdoctoral researcher at NASA Goddard Space Flight Center and John Hopkins University before joining American University in 2017.
+I am an associate professor in Environmental Science at American University.
+I received a laurea (equivalent of MS in the U.S.) in Physics from the University of Genoa, Italy and a PhD in Meteorology from the Ludwig-Maximilian University in Munich, Germany.
+Before joining American University, I was a postdoctoral researcher at NASA Goddard Space Flight Center and John Hopkins University.

 Undergraduate students